cagix/pandoc-lecture/README.md

 make install_scripts_locally
 ```

 You can now work with your build script, e.g. a Makefile, in your local project.
-In the following example, you see a shortened excerpt from [Programming Methods/PM Lecture/Makefile](https://github.com/Programmiermethoden/PM-Lecture/blob/master/Makefile) to produce the teaching material as a website with `make web` or the PDF slide sets with `make slides`:
+In the following example, you see a shortened excerpt from [Programmiermethoden-CampusMinden/Prog2-Lecture/Makefile](https://github.com/Programmiermethoden-CampusMinden/Prog2-Lecture/blob/master/Makefile) to produce the teaching material as a website with `make web` or the PDF slide sets with `make slides`:

 ```makefile
 ## Create website